-Five environmental complaints were received in the reporting period.
-All environmental complaints were attended to and investigation was conducted by the ET in accordance with the Manual and the Complaint Management Plan.
-The summary of the complaints and analysis is presented in Table 3.1.
+Three environmental complaints were received during the reporting period.
+All were attended to and investigations were conducted by the ET in accordance with the Manual and the Complaint Management Plan.
+A summary of the complaints and analyses is presented in Table 3.1.